fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## What we’re looking for in you:

-* You have a minimum of 5 years of relevant work experience.
-If you’ve been a digital campaigner that’s a plus but not a requirement if you have many of the qualifications listed below.
-This experience could also include working in journalism (especially tech), founding a startup, leading on policy at a tech company, or working in digital marketing.
+* You have a professional background in relevant fields which include campaigns, advocacy, grassroots organizing, digital marketing, or writing/ journalism.
 * You have a knack for campaigning and understand what it takes to move the needle, including how to build power on the issue, who we need with us, messaging that will move people, and the steps to get you there.
 * You have experience writing for online audiences and can synthesize complex ideas into concise, easily understandable copy for the web.
 You can break down a complicated policy debate into a series of headlines and subheadlines, a tweet or a press release.
 * Your writing can speak to people’s humor, fears and what gets both their head nodding and heart pumping.
-* You have management and organizational skills that enable you to keep a number of projects on track and delegate to other members of our team and contractors.
+* You have project management and organizational skills that enable you to keep a number of projects on track and delegate to other members of our team and contractors.
 * You have experience building support with a variety of stakeholders, including individual supporters, allied organizations, companies, and elected officials.
 * You understand and can express in ways that resonate with your audience the nuances and overarching themes of tech policy, free Internet principles, and organizing on the ground and online.
 * You have experience reaching out and developing relationships with traditional media and generating coverage for campaigns.